marcoscaceres/Locale-Preferences-API/proposal.md

 ## The `languages` attribute

-When getting, the languages attribute returns a read only platform Array [WebIDL] of valid language tags in canonical form [BCP47].
+When getting, the languages attribute returns a read only platform Array [WebIDL] of language tags that are structurally well-formed, as defined in ECMA-402 section 6.2.2, and in canonical form as per ECMA-402 section 6.2.3.
 The array is ordered from most preferred to least preferred, where  the first item is the language tag that represents the user's most  preferred language.

 ## Event handlers